She Knows (Ne-Yo song)

-"She Knows" is a hip hop song performed by American recording artist Ne-Yo, taken from his sixth studio album, Non-Fiction (2015).
-It features a guest verse by rapper Juicy J. The song was released on September 16, 2014 by Compound Entertainment and Motown Records, and serves as the lead single from the album following the release of an R&B-tinged first single, "Money Can't Buy".
+"She Knows" is a song by American singer Ne-Yo, taken from his sixth studio album, Non-Fiction (2015).
+It features a guest verse by American rapper Juicy J. The song was released on September 16, 2014 by Compound Entertainment and Motown Records, and serves as the lead single from the album following the release of an R&B-tinged first single, "Money Can't Buy".
 The song was produced by Dr. Luke and Cirkut, with vocal production by Jesse "Corparal" Wilson.

 Critical reception

 AllMusic's Andy Kellman put it alongside 'She Said I'm Hood Tho' and 'One More' as being "all tough but finely crafted slow jams."
 Justin Charity of Complex described the song as "the rare, contemporary hit, with obvious appeal to Juicy J and to the rest of us as a clean, big beat swing at urban radio play."

 Remixes

 The official remix, the "R&B Remix" features Trey Songz, The-Dream and T-Pain.
 Another official remix, released on February 20, 2015, features Fabolous, French Montana and the original guest Juicy J. The song features vocals from the infamous Crack Kid on Vine.
 The album remix features a second verse from Juicy J in the beginning of the song.